-Our world, increasingly subject to the uneven forces of both economic and cultural globalization, is one characterised by conflicts and oppressions with their roots firmly embedded in past colonial relations.
-Urgent questions generated by uneven contemporary post- and neocolonial landscapes, both theoretical and geographical, relate to issues such as the project of Europe, borders, memory, privilege, violence, identity, race and ethnicity, gender and sexuality, religion, diaspora, violent conflict, migration, asylum, and representations of otherness.
-The minor in postcolonial studies places and focuses these critically entangled questions and issues within wider historical and theoretical frameworks.
+Our world is increasingly subject to the uneven forces of economic and cultural globalization.
+It is characterised by conflicts and oppressions with their roots firmly embedded in past colonial relations.
+In this minor we will address urgent questions, both theoretical and geographical, that relate to issues such as the project of Europe, borders, memory, privilege, violence, identity, race and ethnicity, gender and sexuality, religion, diaspora, violent conflict, migration, asylum, and representations of otherness.
+We will place these critically entangled questions within wider historical and theoretical frameworks.

 - acquiring an overview of the major currents and approaches in postcolonial theories;